The Lightup app has three main areas:

 - Log out

 Your app role establishes what you can do.
 Look at the top of the left pane to see which app role you have.
+For more information about app roles, see Learn about app roles.

 - If you're an App Admin, you'll notice an Admin menu right under the app logo.
 If you have this role, you can create and manage Lightup user accounts, roles, and workspaces.